EliteDev0227/angular-component-tree-master/README.md

 ## Contributing
 There are currently no unit tests (yet).

-However, if you wish to contribute code, you can run `npm run example:webpack` and open localhost:3000 to test your code manually before submitting a pull request.
+However, if you wish to contribute code, you can run `npm run example:cli` and open [localhost:4200](http://localhost:4200) to test your code manually before submitting a pull request.

 Please email me at adam@500tech.com before starting to work on a feature / bug to make sure it's something that I'm not working on already.